mimvoid/nix-config/README.md

 #### Hyprland

-![Screenshot: Hyprland with disfetch and eza][i1]
+![Screenshot: Hyprland with my custom fetcher fletchling and eza][i1]

-![Screenshot: dooit with Amberol music player and Thunar file manager][i2]
+![Screenshot: dooit with Tauon music player and Thunar file manager][i2]

-![Screenshot: Anime-style sunset wallpaper with a notification saying "obama: then perish"][i3]
+![Screenshot: Ethereal jellyfish wallpaper by gracile with a notification saying "'pwease im dwowning' obama: then perish"][i3]

 #### XFCE